Mesoscopic fluctuations in entanglement dynamics

 using the method in \cite{Peschel03,Kitaev03,Korepin04,Peschel09}.
-Here $e(\lambda)=-\lambda\ln \lambda-(1-\lambda) \ln (1-\lambda) $ is the binary entropy function. $\textrm{Tr}_A\,\delta (...)$ gives the spectral density of the correlation matrix $C(t)$ defined in the unit cell and sublattice sector, labelled by $i$ and $\sigma$, respectively; its element $C_{i\sigma,i'\sigma'}(t)=\langle \Psi(t)| c_{i\sigma}^\dag c_{i'\sigma'} |\Psi(t)\rangle$, with $c_{i\sigma}$ ($c_{i\sigma}^\dag$) being the fermion annihilation (creation) operator.
-The trace is restricted to the subsystem A. When replacing $e(\lambda)$ by an appropriate function of $\lambda$, we obtain other entanglement probes such as the R$\acute{\rm e}$nyi entropy.
+Here $e(\lambda)=-\lambda\ln \lambda-(1-\lambda) \ln (1-\lambda)$ is the binary entropy function. $\textrm{Tr}_A\,\delta (...)$ gives the spectral density of the { correlation matrix $C(t)$ with element $C_{i\sigma,i'\sigma'}(t)=\langle \Psi(t)| c_{i\sigma}^\dag c_{i'\sigma'} |\Psi(t)\rangle$.} The trace is restricted to the subsystem A. When replacing $e(\lambda)$ by an appropriate function of $\lambda$, we obtain other entanglement probes such as the R$\acute{\rm e}$nyi entropy.
 This kind of expressions indicate that the evolving spectral density underlies out-of-equilibrium behaviors of different entanglement probes.
 They are analogous to the expressions for probes of mesoscopic transport.
-Indeed, if we replace $C(t)$ by the product of transmission matrix and its hermitian conjugate, we transform Eq.~(\ref{eq:3m}) to the Landauer formula for conductance with $e(\lambda)$ changed to $\lambda$, and to formulaes for other transport probes with $e(\lambda)$ changed to appropriate functions of $\lambda$ \cite{Beenakker97}.
+Indeed, if we replace $C(t)$ by the product of transmission matrix and its hermitian conjugate, we transform Eq.~(\ref{meq:3}) to the Landauer formula for conductance with $e(\lambda)$ changed to $\lambda$, and to formulaes for other transport probes with $e(\lambda)$ changed to appropriate functions of $\lambda$ \cite{Beenakker97}.